Bachelor of Arts in Art History & Global Cultures

 Bachelor of Fine Arts in Art

-The Bachelor of Fine Arts, with concentrations in Studio Art and in Visual Studies, is a degree that allows for protracted and thorough creative research in the art studio or community.
+The Bachelor of Fine Arts, with concentrations in Studio Art and in Visual Studies/Art Education, is a professional degree that allows for protracted and thorough creative research in the art studio or community.
 Coursework includes five foundation level courses that prepare students for courses in the major studio areas or in critical and visual studies.
 Students have the option of specializing in certain area(s) while choosing from a breadth of topic courses that offer exposure to a broad repertoire of contemporary art practices.
 The culminating experience is expressed through a project where students develop critical skills in constructive discourse and professional methods by completing either an exhibition of artwork or an independent community-based or public project.

 All incoming majors will be enrolled in the BA in Art.
 If students are interested in enrolling in the BFA in Art degree, they should contact a full-time faculty member to make arrangements for a portfolio review in their third year, or in their first semester of residency for transfer students, after the student has successfully completed all lower division requirements (or its equivalent) with a GPA of 3.0 or better.
 Once accepted into the BFA in Art, students must file a Change of Major with the Office of the Registrar.